Architecting for Change Part IV: How Accidental Complexity Gets Into a System

 Accidental complexity enters locally, accumulates systemically, and is often reinforced organisationally.

 That is part of the problem.
-Each decision is easy to justify locally because the cost is small in that moment and the benefit is immediate.
-But the costs do not stay local.
-They accumulate across the system.
-What looked like a quick shortcut becomes another dependency to coordinate around, another interaction to understand, and another reason why change becomes slower somewhere else.
+Each decision is easy to justify locally because the cost is small in the moment and the benefit is immediate.
+But the cost does not stay local.
+It accumulates across the system.

-Together, these decisions change the shape of the system.
-They increase coupling, blur boundaries, and raise the amount of coordination needed to get even ordinary work done.
+None of these decisions has to be catastrophic on its own.
+That is what makes them dangerous.
+They change the shape of the system gradually.
+Coupling increases, ownership blurs, and ordinary work starts to require more coordination than it should.
 Over time, teams stop just changing software and start negotiating their way through it.

 The customer rarely sees the dependency graph, the unclear ownership model, or the overloaded team.
 They see slower change, more defects, less reliability, and a business that cannot respond as quickly as it should.